q8-intouch/Q8Query/readme.md

 3. fetch related models by specifying related name
 4. filter using logic operators
 5. filter using Comparison operators
+6. associate a related model
+7. select certain attributes from model
+8. select related model's attributes
+9. fetch available related models on options request

 # Not supported yet:
-1. fetch related model by relation type i.e:  if a one to one relation: object is returned instead of array
+- fetch related model by relation type i.e:  if a one to one relation: object is returned instead of array
-2. grouping operator for filterer
+- grouping operator for filterer
-3. filter by mutator
+- filter by mutator
-4. fetch options for a certain model scopes, mutators, related
+- fetch options for a certain model scopes, mutators, related
-5. `only` to fetch certain params only
-6. `expand` to fetch a related model
-7.  `expand` combined with `only` to fetch certain params
-8. hide mutator if not requested by select
+- hide mutator if not requested by select
+- upon requesting options: fetch description using annotation
+- fetch scopes with options
+- fetch computed attributes with options
+- filter using scopes as: functionName(params)
+- limit the count of related object on select, associate
+- support pagination
 # running tests
 for running the tests use:  `vendor/bin/phpunit` within the package directory or config phpstrom by using the config file `phpunit.xml` within the package dir